-For the first twenty years of her life, she was known as “Mary K.” Farran.
-Born in Wichita and educated in the local Catholic schools, she was inspired in 8th grade when learning about the cloistered Carmelite nun, Saint Therese, the “Little Flower.”
-There were no Carmelite monasteries in Kansas at that time.
-After some theology at two Catholic Colleges, Kansas Newman and Rockhurst, she left Kansas to become a Carmelite, taking the religious name of Sister Anne of Yahweh, OCD.
-After thirty-three happy years, she was astonished to experience a “call within a call,” to use an expression coined by Mother Teresa of Calcutta, who thus described her own experience of understanding that God was asking her to leave her beloved congregation to found a new congregation with a new apostolate.
-Sister Anne discerned carefully with her superiors and community.
+“Mary K.” Farran was born in Wichita, Kansas and educated in Catholic schools.
+Prior to graduation at Jesuit Rockhurst College in Kansas City, she entered a cloistered Carmelite Monastery and took the religious name of Sister Anne of Yahweh, OCD.
+In 2011, after thirty-three happy years, she was astonished to experience a “call within a call,” to use an expression coined by Mother Teresa of Calcutta, who thus described her own experience of understanding that God was asking her to leave her beloved congregation to found a new congregation with a new apostolate.
+Sister Anne discerned carefully with her Prioress, Archbishop and community.
 All were unanimous that she should move forward with this inspiration.

 In this call, Sister Anne understood that she was to encourage Christians with the messages of Mary and to promote the Rule for a new religious Order, which Mary had dictated to Melanie in 1846.
 After verifying that such a Rule existed, she received two years’ training in an active congregation, namely, the Society of Our Lady of the Most Holy Trinity.
 Her exclaustration having expired, she received laicization from the Vatican to free her for an apostolic life.